Shakespeare’s darkest tragedy, Macbeth bears similarities with plague stories and horror movies.

 - But it’s Lady Macbeth who first explicitly suggests murder: “O, never / Shall sun that morrow see!”
 (1.5.67-68)

-- And would Macbeth have ever dreamed of killing the king if it weren’t for the witches’ prediction?
+- And would Macbeth have dreamed of killing the king if the witches hadn’t predicted it first?

 This ties in with a bigger question: is Macbeth a victim or a tyrant?
 Do the witches wreck his life for their own amusement, or do they merely reveal his true nature?